May 29, 2026

 Choose coaching when you are generally stable emotionally but feeling stuck on goals, wanting to improve performance at work or in life, preparing for a transition like promotion or starting a business, looking to develop specific skills, seeking accountability for changes you want to make.
 Or returning to work after a career break.
 Coaching works well when you have the capacity to take action but need support clarifying direction and staying accountable.

 A reputable coach or mentor should refer you to a counselor if you describe severe mental health symptoms.
-Many organisations offer initial consultations to help determine fit.
-You can also use more than one approach in parallel—for example, counseling plus coaching — as long as each professional understands their role and scope.
+Many organizations offer initial consultations to help determine fit.
+You can also use more than one approach in parallel—for example, counseling plus coaching—as long as each professional understands their role and scope.

 Maria, a marketing director in Berlin, lost her job during company restructuring.
 She worked with a counselor for three months to process the emotional impact of the redundancy, then engaged a career coach for focused sessions on her job search strategy.
 Throughout, she met monthly with a mentor from a professional association who shared connections and industry insight.